derekm41/youtube-comment-search/README.txt

 * Once the comment is parsed I extract the data to a csv so I can filter the data based on the actual completion time.

 60,000+ video comments can now be checked and winner found in a matter of minutes.

+***
+Problems with this approach surround the formatting of the actual guess.
+It's difficult to account for edge case formatting that doesn't follow our assumed formatting.